centreon/centreon-documentation/versioned_docs/version-22.04/connect/openid.md

 - **Authentication mode** field indicates if the authentication should take place only by OpenId Connect or using local authentication as well (Mixed).

+> When setting the parameters, it is recommended to activate the "mixed" mode.
+This will allow you to retain access to
+> the local `admin` account in the event of a misconfiguration.

 ### Configure Identity Provider access credentials

 Then configure Identity Provider information: